Google's own carrier offering definitely has some appeal.

 Well, this is really a personal question of whether you actually want to try Project Fi.
 Chances are if you're reading Android Central you're at least one step closer to being the target audience for the Google-powered carrier, but there are a few other boxes to check that make it the right choice for you.

 The first limitation is phone choice.
 Google lets you choose from one of its latest three Nexus phones — the Nexus 6P, Nexus 5X or Nexus 6 — but those are the only three phones you can use with the service right now.
-You can request an invite to be part of Project Fi, and when you're selected you'll have either a SIM card for your existing Nexus shipped out or you can buy a new phone right from Google, including with 24 month financing.
+You can sign up for Project Fi, and you'll have either a SIM card for your existing Nexus shipped out or you can buy a new phone right from Google, including with interest-free 24 month financing.
 You can use it for as long or short as you like, and there's no activation fee or service commitment.

-There are lots of cool features that make Project Fi a good choice, like the simplified billing, included international features and improved network coverage through the use of two carriers and Wifi networks.
+There are lots of cool features that make Project Fi a good choice, like the simplified billing, included international features and improved network coverage through the use of three carriers and Wi-Fi networks.
 Each one will have a different amount of draw for different people, though.

 Project Fi's pricing isn't dramatically lower than other carriers out there, and whether it makes a good choice financially for you depends on your data usage and which features you want.
 We encourage you to do your pricing research before choosing which carrier is the best.